Social Icons

 In a surprising move, the Ministry of Education and Skills Development (MoESD) has issued a directive restricting teachers to use social media for assigning homework – all in the name of reducing students’ screen time.
 However, this decision has sparked widespread criticism among the society.

-Having previously used social media platforms to assign tasks to students in my role as a teacher, I have always recognised that applications like WeChat, Telegram, and WhatsApp are not just convenient – they are in fact, the only practical tools accessible to our teachers.Unlike other countries that have invested in Learning Management Systems (LMS) or dedicated educational apps, our teachers have no official alternatives.
+Having previously used social media platforms to assign tasks to students in my role as a teacher, I have always recognised that applications like WeChat, Telegram, and WhatsApp are not just convenient but they are in fact, the only practical tools accessible to our teachers.Unlike other countries that have invested in Learning Management Systems (LMS) or dedicated educational apps, our teachers have no official alternatives.

 Instead of providing proper platforms, the ministry has simply imposed restrictions, leaving teachers stranded.
 The Ministry should have introduced proper alternatives before enforcing such a policy.
-Otherwise, this move is not a solution – it is a crisis in the making.
+Otherwise, this move is not a solution.
+It is a crisis in the making.

 This contradiction is also baffling.
 On one hand, we are pushing schools for smart classrooms, digital literacy, and tech-driven learning.
 On the other, teachers are now being directed to limit homework on social media to reduce student screen time.
 If social media is not the right tool, then what is?